 Instead, think about applying for a 0% intro APR business credit card.
 These cards offer long, interest-free periods during which you can carry a balance—think of it like an interest-free loan.
 And card issuers don’t care when you opened your business!

 For startups, we particularly like the American Express Blue Business Plus.
-Foremost is for its 15-month 0% intro APR period.
-It’s the longest we’ve ever seen on a card, and you can still earn rewards as you spend.
-After the 15 months, a variable APR will set in based on your creditworthiness and the market prime rate, so you’ll want to check with the card issuer for details.
-But for more than a year, you’ll not only have access to working capital for your startup—you can also plan for a way to pay it off without adding a dime of interest on top.
+Foremost is for its 12-month 0% intro APR period.
+After the 12 months, a variable APR will set in based on your creditworthiness and the market prime rate, so you’ll want to check with the card issuer for details.
+But for a year, you’ll not only have access to working capital for your startup—you can also plan for a way to pay it off without adding a dime of interest on top.

 Raising capital in exchange for equity isn’t an option for every business owner.
 But if you find that you’re tight on working capital, and you’ve bootstrapped your operation so far, now might be the time to seek investors.